dakom/slotmap/README.md

 Inspired by [beach_map](https://github.com/leudz/beach_map) and [EnTT](https://github.com/skypjack/entt)

-(but doesn't go near as far as either of those in terms of features)
+(but doesn't go near as far as either of those in terms of features or performance)

 # Results